About this group

 It can cost tens of thousands to get treatment in foreign countries or a flight home with a medic and your family or friends will have to arrange treatment and deal with officials in a language they may not understand.

 Sometimes it can be more expensive for those with terminal cancer to get a quote too far ahead of a trip.
 That is because a condition may get worse before the trip so there is more uncertainty for the insurer.
+You can only buy our cover in the 30 days before your trip starts.

 Travel insurance for pancreatic cancer